top of page

 The 25 rewards precision alignment.

-Choose 25 Creedmoor if:
+Choose .25 Creedmoor if:

-• You value recoil control
+• recoil matters

-• You want efficiency and longevity
+• you want efficiency

 Choose 6.5 PRC if:

-• You want one rifle for deer and elk
+• you want one rifle for everything

-• You accept more recoil
+• you accept more recoil

-If you're also comparing the traditional Creedmoor platform to the PRC case design, we break down that technical difference in detail in our full 6.5 Creedmoor vs 6.5 PRC master comparison.
+If you're also comparing the traditional Creedmoor platform to the PRC case design, we break down that technical difference in detail in our full

 Four rifle bullets stand upright on a plain background, with varying tip colors: red, gray, bronze, and copper.
 They appear metallic and shiny.